jorgecardoso/leapmotionstudy-rscripts/AnalysisMackenzieMetrics.md

-Analisys of the Leap Motion experiment at UCP
+Analisys of the Leap Motion experiment at FEUP
 ========================================================

-This document provides the analysis of the experiment conducted at UCP/CITAR comparing the movement of three devices - Mouse, Touchpad, and Leap Motion (via Touchless app) - for pointing tasks.
+This document provides the analysis of the experiment conducted at UCP/CITAR comparing the movement of three devices - Mouse, LeapMotion (hand grab gesture), and Leap Motion (via Touchless app) - for pointing tasks.

 We use Maczenzie's accuracy metrics to compare the devices.